Learn what camera lenses are, how they work, and how to choose the right lens type for your photography goals.

 - Standard zoom range optimized for APS-C

-- Stabilization support for handheld shooting and hybrid use
+- Stabilization support for handheld shooting and video

 Quick view: